Who's Behind Listverse?

 The same story is told later by Isidore of Seville in the 7th century, while Herodotus tells a slightly different version of the story of the cinnamologus in the 5th century.
 According to the historian, these Arabian birds collect the sticks and build their nests high up on sheer rock faces, cementing them in place with mud.
 Those who are collecting the cinnamon cut oxen and other large animals into large pieces, leaving them at the base of the cliff and enticing the birds to carry them up to their nests.
 The nests can’t support the weight of the prey and fall, allowing them to collect the cinnamon—and sell it for quite the profit.

 The hoopoe is an oddly-named bird that’s both a real creature and the stuff of some conflicting mythologies.
-In Arab mythology, the hoopoe is regarded as an enlightened bird that has powers of healing and water divination.
+In Arab mythology, the hoopoe is regarded as an enlightened bird with healing and water divination powers.
 It’s also the hoopoe that was said to have rescued King Solomon when he was stranded in the desert, having gathered a flock together to shade him with their wings.

 In the bestiaries of Pliny the Elder and Isidore of Seville, the hoopoe is told to be one of the few creatures whose young will take care of their elders when they grow old and weak.
 However, the bird also has a number of other less charming stories associated with it.
 Isidore says it’s always seen around graveyards.
 A legend from Eastern European mythology states that when God created the hoopoe, he presented the bird with all the traditional foods that birds tend to like.
 The hoopoe refused to eat any of them, though, and as punishment, God condemned the bird to forever only eat the excrement of other animals.